lefam/weather-and-react/README.md

 * The current (geo)location of the browser can be faked using developer tools, ie, you can manually set a location for testing.

+* Detection of browser location and fetching of weather info may take few seconds in some situations.
+Please be patient.

 ## Deployment / local